Video CD: SVCD

 Super Video CD is a format intended to be the successor of VCD, offering better quality of image and sound.
+The format uses MPEG-2 video at 480x480 or 480x576 and supports multiple bitrate and channel options for encoding audio.

 Adoption

 In North America

 Video CDs were unable to gain acceptance as a mainstream format in North America, chiefly because the established VHS format was less expensive, offered comparable video quality, and could be recorded over.
 The advent of recordable CDs, inexpensive recorders, and compatible DVD players spurred VCD acceptance in the US in the late 1990s and early 2000s.
 However, DVD burners and DVD-Video recorders were available by that time, and equipment and media costs for making DVD-Video fell rapidly.
 DVD-Video, with its longer run time and much higher quality, quickly overshadowed VCD in areas that could afford it.
 In addition many early DVD players could not read recordable (CD-R) media, and this limited the compatibility of home-made VCDs.
-Almost every modern stand-alone DVD-Video player can play VCDs burned on recordable media.

-In Europe

-VCDs were available in the Netherlands during the 1990s, but are no longer on sale.